 Freediving in Camiguin

 If you practice freediving or would like to, Camiguin is one of the best places in the Philippines for it.
-At Kurma Eco Beach Lodge, besides being a great place to stay in Camiguin, they have freediving professionals and also offer yoga classes every day.
+Kurma Eco Beach Lodge is also a great place to stay in Camiguin, with freediving instructors and daily yoga classes.

-Located in the southeast of the island, in Cantaan, this is one of the most special spots to see in Camiguin.
-It’s a nursery of giant clams that you can visit.
-Although it may sound a little bland, believe us, the experience is worth it.
+Located in the southeast of the island, in Cantaan, this is one of the most unique places to visit in Camiguin.
+It’s a giant clam nursery that you can visit.
+Although it may not sound very exciting, believe us, the experience is worth it.
 You’ll learn a lot from the guides’ explanations and the snorkeling is great.

-You’ll have to pay 75 pesos to enter, then 300 pesos to snorkel with a guide (mandatory) and 50 pesos if you bring your own gear.
-It’s about 50 pesos more if you need to rent it.
+You’ll have to pay 75 pesos to enter, plus 300 pesos to snorkel with a guide (mandatory) and 50 pesos if you bring your own gear.
+It’s around 50 pesos more if you need to rent gear.
 The fee system is a bit confusing.

-As a curiosity, the beach at the Giant Clams Sanctuary (Kabila White Beach) is the only one of Camiguin’s beaches (those on the island itself, not counting White Island or Mantigue) that has blonde sand.
-To us it’s the prettiest of them all.
+Interestingly, the beach at the Giant Clams Sanctuary (Kabila White Beach) is the only beach on Camiguin itself, not counting White Island or Mantigue, that has pale sand.
+For us, it’s the prettiest of them all.

 Blue Lagoon

-In Lawigan you’ll find this snorkeling area with plenty of marine life, perhaps the best on the island.
+In Lawigan, you’ll find this snorkeling area with plenty of marine life, possibly the best on the island.
 In fact, it’s not unusual to come across a turtle or two.
-You’ll need to pay a 100‑peso fee to snorkel and you can hire a guide for 250, although it isn’t mandatory.
+You’ll need to pay a 100-peso snorkeling fee, and you can hire a guide for 250 pesos, although this isn’t mandatory.

-It used to be a well‑equipped spot to spend a few hours, as there were huts for shade and so on.
-However, on our last visit we saw that almost everything had been ruined.
-Therefore, it’s almost better to jump straight in and swim in the port area and ignore any path.
+It used to be a well-equipped spot to spend a few hours, with huts for shade and other basic facilities.
+However, on our last visit we saw that almost everything had fallen into disrepair.
+So it’s probably better to head straight into the water from the port area and ignore the paths.
 The best part of the snorkeling is still the small bay.

 Mantigue Island

 Don’t forget your snorkel mask when you go to Mantigue Island because its marine sanctuary will wow you with its marine life and coral.
-Plus, it’s not very rare to run into a turtle!
-It’s true they’re easier to see when diving, but it’s common to spot one or two—much easier if you hire a guide.
+Plus, it’s not unusual to spot turtles!
+They’re definitely easier to see when diving, but it’s common to come across one or two—much easier if you hire a guide.

 Sunken Cemetery

-Located in the barangay of Bonbon, Catarman, this is one of the best snorkeling and diving spots in Camiguin.
-It’s an old cemetery that sank due to volcanic eruptions between 1870 and 1948.
+Located in Bonbon barangay, Catarman, this is one of the best snorkeling and diving spots in Camiguin.
+It’s the site of an old cemetery that sank due to volcanic eruptions between 1870 and 1948.

-Although it might seem a bit eerie and although you can hardly see any graves now (they were buried by sand and coral grew over them), it does have a lot of marine life (including lots of giant clams), and it’s possible to see a statue and a couple of crosses.
-We liked it a lot.
+Although it might sound a bit eerie, you can hardly see any graves now, as they were buried by sand and coral grew over them.
+The area has plenty of marine life (including lots of giant clams), and it’s possible to see a statue and a couple of crosses.
+We loved it.
 The entrance fee is 100 pesos per person, but you’re required to go with a guide who charges 150 pesos.
 Don’t forget your mask and snorkel!
 Otherwise, you can rent them there.
-If you see there’s a strong current, our advice is to rent fins as well (25 pesos).
+If there’s a strong current, our advice is to rent fins as well (25 pesos).

 By the way, Sunken Cemetery is one of our favorite places to enjoy the sunset in Camiguin.
 It’s super photogenic!